cejotape/Winner_Team/README.md

 #3.
 Common errors
 This section is not an specific one, but we have some troubles with the keys {} and the scope of some loops, in particular with foreach loops.

+#4.
+Aircraft data was not updating correctly inside AdvanceTick()
+· Error:
+While implementing AdvanceTick(), we initially calculated the new values for distance and fuel like this:

+- double newDistance = aircraft.GetDistance() - kmFlown;
+- double newFuel = aircraft.GetCurrentFuel() - boostUsed;

+However, we forgot to apply those changes back to the object, so the aircraft status never transitioned to Waiting, even after reaching the airport.
+Despite flying the required distance, the aircraft status remained as InFlight, and the system never allowed it to land.

+· Solution: We created two new setter methods inside the Aircraft class, ass you can see in the sixth commit, and then we updated the actual aircraft values using these methods:

+aircraft.SetDistance((int)newDistance); the int is because SetDistance needs an int attribute aircraft.SetCurrentFuel(newFuel);

+#5.
+Cannot use breaks
+Not using breaks posed a problem for us in dealing with state changes in aircrafts.
+For this, we used flags, which are bool variables that allow us to handle loops in a similar, but cleaner and more precise way than using breaks.
+This technique was taught to us by Hugo Cisneros, a fourth-year student.